Feast (2014 film)

-Feast is a 2014 American 2D animated romantic comedy short film written and directed by Patrick Osborne from a story of Raymond S. Persi and Nicole Mitchell, and produced by Walt Disney Animation Studios.
-It made its world premiere on June 10, 2014, at the Annecy International Animated Film Festival and debuted in theaters with Big Hero 6 on November 7, 2014.
-The short is about a Boston Terrier named Winston, who, since he is adopted by James, is fed junk food, but a waitress named Kirby wants him to have a healthy diet.
+Feast is an American 2D/3D hybrid animated romantic comedy short film written and directed by Patrick Osborne from a story of Raymond S. Persi and Nicole Mitchell, and produced by Walt Disney Animation Studios.
+It made its world premiere on June 10, 2014, at the Annecy International Animated Film Festival and debuted in theaters with Big Hero 6 on November 7 of the same year.
+The short is about a Boston Terrier named Winston, his experiences bonding with his owner, James, over the food they share and his owner's relationship with a waitress named Kirby.

 The short won both an Academy Award for Best Animated Short Film at the 87th Academy Awards, and the Annie Award for Best Animated Short Subject at the 42nd Annie Awards.

 Plot

 While licking at discarded fast food wrappers, a stray male Boston Terrier puppy spots a French fry dropped on the ground and eats it.
 James, the man who dropped the fry, offers a second one to the puppy and decides to adopt him as his pet.
 James names him Winston and begins feeding him portions of his own meals and junk food in addition to regular kibble.

 One day, James begins a relationship with Kirby, a waitress at a local restaurant.
 She persuades him to take up a healthier diet and lifestyle, but the change upsets Winston as the leftovers James slips to him now consist of vegetables, which disgust him.
 However, the couple break up after an argument, sending James into a deep depression and causing him to revert to his old eating habits.
-Winston is initially gleeful to eat junk food again, but he soon recognizes James's low spirits.
+Winston is initially excited to eat junk food again, but he soon recognizes James's low spirits.
 Seeing a piece of parsley that has reminded James of Kirby and the meals they used to prepare together, Winston decides to bring them back together and steals it, leading to a chase as he brings it to Kirby and overcomes several temptations of delicious food.
 James follows Winston to the restaurant, where he reconciles with Kirby, and the two marry soon afterward.
 Winston, relieved that his master is happy again, is initially content to eat normal dog food.